rks101/eglinux/README.md

 ## su and sudo

 su = substitute user, su <user> starts another shell with permissions of <user> specified.
-sudo = superuser do, sudo verifies the password of the user who executed sudo for any privileged command.
+sudo = superuser do, sudo permits executing command as another user who invoked sudo for any privileged command.
 sudo is for the same user to obtain higher privileges while su is to assume identity of another user.

 Q. Do I really need to have a root password set on Linux?
 And then, how do I manage things without sharing it with others?